Changephobia

-Changephobia is the third full-length solo album by American indie rock musician Rostam Batmanglij.
+Changephobia is the second full-length solo album by American indie rock musician Rostam Batmanglij.
 The album has received positive reception from critics and appeared on several best-of lists for the year.
 It was followed by two volumes of remixes later in the year.

 Reception

 Editors at AnyDecentMusic? scored this album a 7.3 out of 10, based on 15 reviews.

 At The A.V.
 Club, Tatiana Tenreyro scored this album a B+, calling it "a fitting record for sunny summer days, leaning into a stripped-down sound that combines pop with jazz".
 Editors at AllMusic rated this album 4 out of 5 stars, with critic Heather Phares writing "on Changephobia, [Batmanglij's] approach is a little more concise and considered" than 2017's Half-Light "but just as evocative", continuing that his music is "more artful and heartfelt than ever".
 DIYs Sean Kerwick scored Changephobia 4 out of 5 stars, characterizing it as "beautifully constructed, surprising and brimming with invention".
 Writing for Dork, Jamie Macmillan gave this album 3 out of 5 stars, writing that "though there are delightful moments popping up every now and then, everything feels just a little too light and struggles to really take hold in your memory, it's relentless insistence on skipping onto the next thing making everything feel just that bit too fleeting".
 In Exclaim!, Ian Gormedy rated this release 8 out of 10, summing up, "it's the most coherent vision—lyrically and sonically—of Rostam as a solo artist so far".

 Oliver Kuscher of The Line of Best Fit gave this album an 8 out of 10, stating that "the record has a beautifully cohesive groove, the many disparate parts seamlessly fitting together in typical Rostam fashion".
 In Loud and Quiet, Rosie Ramsden rated Changephobia a 7 out of 10, stating that the album's strength lies in cohesion between different-sounding songs, summing up that "they are tied together by a melodic thread that inspires a change of pace that encourages us to pause and take stock of our lives and beliefs and relationships".
 Tom Doyle of Mojo rated this release 4 out of 5 stars for being "a quiet beauty" with vocals reminiscent of Paul Simon.
 Simone Fraser scored Changephobia 3 out of 5 stars, critiquing that "the multi-talented musician's downfall is sometimes that he wraps melodies in so many layers that it barely has a chance to breathe", while praising the album as "cohesive despite an experimental and genre-defying sound".